cchacua/green_patstat/README.md

-# green_patstat
+# gl_green_patents
-Identification of Green Patents in Patstat
+Descriptive statistics on green patents using Patstat